 4. Cut Out Trigger Foods

 Highly processed wheat and dairy products are major food allergens to pretty much the entire human population.
 Not only wheat and dairy, but food additives like sulphur dioxide, un-necessary colouring agents and other chemicals and food preservatives all cause bloating and flatulence and damage our liver.
 Choose gluten-free products if you so choose to still eat pastas and breads (kamut, rice, amaranth, quinoa), and instead of dairy, you can make miraculous mock-dairy products with coconut such as yogurt, milk and ice cream!
+Another trigger food is carbonated beverages which create excess gas in the body and cause our stomach to balloon outward.
+Instead of carbonated beverages, make yourself some freshly pressed green juices or other un-pasturized juices.
+Your stomach and body will love you for it!

 5. Eat Water Rich, RIPE Fruit & Vegetables